Python-SIP/sip/sphinx/introduction.rst

 SIP comprises a number of different components.

-    - The SIP code generator (``sip`` or ``sip.exe``).
-This processes ``.sip`` specification files and generates C or C++ bindings.
-It is covered in detail in `Using SIP`_.
+- The SIP code generator (:program:`sip`).
+This processes :file:`.sip`
+  specification files and generates C or C++ bindings.
+It is covered in detail in :ref:`ref-using`.

-    - The SIP header file (``sip.h``).
+- The SIP header file (:file:`sip.h`).
 This contains definitions and data structures needed by the generated C and C++ code.

-    - The SIP module (``sip.so`` or ``sip.pyd``).
+- The SIP module (:file:`sip.so` or :file:`sip.pyd`).
 This is a Python extension module that is imported automatically by SIP generated bindings and provides them with some common utility functions.
-See also `Using the SIP Module in Applications`_.
+See also :ref:`ref-python-api`.

-    - The SIP build system (``sipconfig.py``).
+- The SIP build system (:file:`sipconfig.py`).
 This is a pure Python module that is created when SIP is configured and encapsulates all the necessary information about your system including relevant directory names, compiler and linker flags, and version numbers.
 It also includes several Python classes and functions which help you write configuration scripts for your own bindings.
-It is covered in detail in `The SIP Build System`_.
+It is covered in detail in :ref:`ref-build-system`.

-    - The SIP distutils extension (``sipdistutils.py``).
+- The SIP distutils extension (:file:`sipdistutils.py`).
 This is a distutils extension that can be used to build your extension modules using distutils and is an alternative to writing configuration scripts with the SIP build system.
 This can be as simple as adding your .sip files to the list of files needed to build the extension module.
-It is covered in detail in `Building Your Extension with distutils`_.
+It is covered in detail in :ref:`ref-distutils`.

 Qt Support
 ----------

-SIP has specific support for the creation of bindings based on Trolltech's Qt toolkit.
+SIP has specific support for the creation of bindings based on Nokia's Qt toolkit.

 The SIP code generator understands the signal/slot type safe callback mechanism